 Being in at least three is standard to increase brand awareness and visibility; Facebook, Twitter, and LinkedIn.
-For LinkedIn, it is the preferred choice to network and generates leads, while Twitter is excellent at conversations.
+For LinkedIn, it is the preferred choice to network and generates leads while for Twitter is excellent at conversations.

 #6.
 Participate, Engage, and Share

-One rule that applies to the online audience is “give-and-take process”.
+One rule that applies to the online audience is the “give-and-take process”.

 You shouldn’t expect your audience to talk about you and share your content if you’re not willing to do the same.

 Social media works in a harmonious.
 Encourage your fans and followers to share your posts.
 The way they share will depend on the platform.
 A retweet, repin, or shared Instagram image can spread the word about your brand and earn you new followers.

 No matter which social media platform you’re using, remember the fundamental tenet of social media: Be social.

 Do not make the mistake of focusing solely on your content, consequently, you fail in the end.